Oregon Association of Broadcasters

 ARTICLE XVIII – CONDITIONS OF MEMBERSHIP

-An application for membership herein shall constitute the legal acceptance and ratification of the by-laws of the association by said applicant and the approval of the Board.
+An application for membership herein shall constitute the legal acceptance and ratification of the By-Laws of the association by said applicant and the approval of the Board.

 ARTICLE XIX – POWER OF COMMITTEES

 All committees shall submit reports at times and places designated by the Chairman/ Chairwoman or Board.
-No committee shall have the power to bind the association without the approval of the Board or the membership, except as otherwise provided for in the by-laws of this association.
+No committee shall have the power to bind the association without the approval of the Board or the membership, except as otherwise provided for in the By-Laws of this association.

 ARTICLE XX – DURATION

-This association shall continue until it shall be dissolved by a vote of three-fourths of its active members in good standing at any meeting, provided notice of such proposal has been given by the Secretary/Treasurer at the instruction of the Board thirty days prior to the meeting.
+This association shall continue until such time as it shall be dissolved by a vote of three-fourths of its active members in good standing at any meeting, provided notice of such proposal has been given by the Secretary/Treasurer at the instruction of the Board thirty days prior to the meeting.
 The corporation may be dissolved as provided for by law.
-Upon dissolution of the corporation, the Board shall, after paying or making provision for the payment of all the liabilities of the corporation, dispose of all the assets to an organization not operated for profit and as such shall at that time qualify as an exempt organization or organizations under section 501 (c) of the Internal Revenue Code (or the corresponding provisions of any future United States Internal Revenue Law).
+Upon dissolution of the corporation, the Board shall, after paying or making provision for the payment of all of the liabilities of the corporation, dispose of all of the assets to an organization not operated for profit and as such shall at that time qualify as an exempt organization or organizations under section 501 (c) of the Internal Revenue Code (or the corresponding provisions of any future United States Internal Revenue Law).